Tin-117m-DTPA

 Annexin V binds to phosphatidylserine, which is highly expressed and exposed in atherosclerotic plaque cells undergo apoptosis.
 Binding tin-117m to annexin V allows imaging of apoptotic areas and may, with higher doses of radiation, also target these areas therapeutically.

-Five patients with unstable vascular plaque who underwent carotid endarterectomy surgery were treated prior to surgery with tin-117m-DOTA-annexin V in a Phase 1/2 trial.
+Fifteen patients with unstable vascular plaque who underwent carotid endarterectomy surgery were treated prior to surgery with tin-117m-DOTA-annexin V in a Phase 1 trial.
 Results indicate that the product is safe, and that vulnerable, unstable plaque in carotid arteries, and abdominal aortic aneurysms can be imaged.
 Additional trials are planned to examine therapeutic utility.

 Tin-117m-DOTA-annexin V may also have oncologic applications.
 Cancer chemotherapy induces apoptosis, which, as with vulnerable plaque, increases phosphatidylserine on damaged cells.
 Combining tin-117m-DOTA-annexin V with chemotherapy may enhance the efficacy of chemotherapy.